Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Analysis

-\begin{theorem} $\forall\lambda \in \left[ 0, \frac{1 + \gamma}{2\gamma} \right]$, the operator $T_{\lambda}$ is defined by the Eq. $T_{\lambda} Q = Q + (I - \lambda \gamma P)^{-1} (T Q - Q)$ $,\quad \forall Q \in \mathbb{R}^{|S| \times |A|}$, is well-defined.
-Furthermore, $T_{\lambda} Q$ constitutes a contraction in relation to the max norm, with its contraction coefficient expressed as $\frac{\gamma}{|1 - \lambda \gamma|}$. \end{theorem} The proof is presented in appendix \ref{proofs}.\\ The analysis presented in Theorem \ref{thm:thm1} can be adapted to a new context in which $k_z$-step TD ($\Delta$) is employed for each $W_z$ component, rather than TD($\lambda$, $\Delta$), a variant of TD learning.
-Theorem \ref{thm:thm1} demonstrates that with linear function approximation, standard multi-step TD and multi-step TD($\Delta$) can be equivalent when the number of steps ($k_z$) is consistent across all time scales (i.e., $k_z = k, \forall z$).\\ Although these methods could theoretically be equivalent, such equivalence is not common.
-Generally, for equivalence to be maintained, the learning rate must remain consistent across all time scales.
-This represents a significant limitation, as shorter time scales, which involve fewer future steps, can be learned more rapidly than longer time scales that require consideration of additional steps ahead.
-Furthermore, in practical applications, particularly involving nonlinear function approximation such as deep neural networks, adaptive optimizers are frequently employed\cite{henderson2018did, schulman2017proximal}.
-These optimizers modify the learning rate in accordance with the complexity of the learning task, which is contingent upon the characteristics of the delta estimator and its target.
-The effective learning rate varies across different time scales, making it challenging to apply a uniform learning rate in this context.\\ In addition to the learning rate, the approach of decomposing the action-value function into various components (specifically, $W_z$ components) presents advantages that traditional TD learning, including non-delta estimators or higher $W_z$ components, lacks.
-The ability to utilize various k-step returns (or $\lambda$-return) across different time scales provides enhanced control and adaptability in the learning process.
-If $k_z < k_{z+1},\forall z\quad(or \quad \gamma_{z}\lambda_{z} < \gamma_{z+1}\lambda_{z+1} , \forall z)$, this approach may decrease variance while introducing bias, as shorter time scales, which can be learned more rapidly, may not align perfectly with longer time scales in terms of the values they estimate.
+\begin{theorem} Inspired by Romoff et al.\cite{romoff2019separating}, $\forall\lambda \in \left[ 0, \frac{1 + \eta}{2\eta} \right]$, the operator $T_{\lambda}$ is defined by the Eq. $T_{\lambda} Q = Q + (I - \lambda \eta P)^{-1} (T Q - Q)$ $,\quad \forall Q \in \mathbb{R}^{|S| \times |A|}$, is well-defined.
+Furthermore, $T_{\lambda} Q$ constitutes a contraction in relation to the max norm, with its contraction coefficient expressed as $\frac{\eta}{|1 - \lambda \eta|}$. \end{theorem} The proof is presented in appendix \ref{proofs}.\\ The analysis presented in Theorem \ref{thm:thm1} can be adapted to a new context in which $k_m$-step TD ($\Delta$) is employed for each $D_m$ component, rather than TD($\lambda$, $\Delta$), a variant of TD learning.
+Theorem \ref{thm:thm1} demonstrates that with linear function approximation, standard multi-step TD and multi-step TD($\Delta$) can be equivalent when the number of steps ($k_m$) is consistent across all time scales (i.e., $k_m = k, \forall m$).\\ Although these methods could theoretically be equivalent, such equivalence is not common.
+To maintain the preservation of equivalence, it is crucial for the learning rate to remain consistent across all time scales.
+This underscores a significant limitation, as shorter time scales, which involve fewer future steps, can be acquired more rapidly than longer time scales that require the assessment of additional steps beforehand.
+Furthermore, in practical applications, particularly involving nonlinear function approximation such as deep neural networks, adaptive optimizers are frequently employed \cite{henderson2018did, schulman2017proximal}.
+The optimizers modify the learning rate accordance with the complexity of the learning task, which depends on the attributes of the delta estimator and its target.
+There is no universally applicable learning rate in this setting since the effective learning rate changes with time scale.\\ In addition to the learning rate, breaking the action-value function into separate components (especially the $D_m$ components) has advantages that standard TD learning, such as non-delta estimators, does not have.
+The ability to utilize various k-step returns (or $\lambda$-return) across multiple time scales enhances control and adaptability in the learning process.
+If $k_m < k_{m+1},\forall m\quad(or \quad \eta_{m}\lambda_{m} < \eta_{m+1}\lambda_{m+1} , \forall m)$, this approach has the potential to reduce variance while simultaneously introducing bias, since shorter time scales, which can be learned more quickly, may not correspond perfectly with longer time scales regarding the values they estimate.